-On rare occasions property owners find that they cannot comply with some of the site development standards required in the Zoning Regulations, by just a small amount.
+On rare occasions property owners find that they cannot comply with some of the site development standards required in the Zoning Regulations, an administrative waiver, known as lot modification, may be granted to applicable circumstances.
 The Lot Development Administrative Modifications process is available to address these exceptional situations.
 This process:

 - Allows flexibility in how some of the site development standards are applied to individual lots, but not to larger developments such as subdivisions;

 - Encourages originality, flexibility, and innovation in site planning and architectural design

 - Minimizes procedural delays and ensure due process in the review of unique and exceptional development situations